-This gluten free and keto deep dish pizza is simply awesome: loaded with veggies and a healthy dose of cheese.ย
+Using my crazy dough (for everything!), this keto deep dish pizza is simply *chef’s kiss*; loaded with veggies and a healthy dose of cheese.

-This keto deep dish pizza is loaded with layered flavors, all wrapped up in a killer grain free crust.
-Plus, it just so happens to be a great way of upping your veggies-to-crust ratio. i.e. an excellent way to do pizza in January.
+This keto deep dish pizza is loaded with layered flavors, all wrapped up in a legit and easy grain free dough.
+Plus, it just so happens to be a great way of upping your veggies-to-crust ratio. i.e. an excellent way to do pizza just a tiny bit healthier.

-And, while you can definitely turn this keto deep dish pizza into a regular flat one, we highly urge you to load up on various veggies (think zucchini or sautรฉed peppers and onions) for the filling, making each slice all the better.
-Andย very filling.
+And while you can definitely turn this keto deep dish pizza into a regular flat one, I highly urge you to load up on various veggies (think zucchini or sautéed peppers and onions) for the filling, making each slice all the better.
+And very filling.

-We like a mixture of super fine almond flour and coconut flour best.
-Add a touch of xanthan gum, and baking powder.
-Optional (but highly recommended!) add-ins are: active dry yeast (works for flavor, not rise), dried basil and garlic powder.
+I like a mixture of super fine almond flour and coconut flour best.
+Add a touch of xanthan gum, baking powder, and we’re golden.

-In terms of brands, for the almond either Anthonyโsย or WellBees work great.
+In terms of brands, for the almond either Anthony’s or WellBees work great.
 Both are super fine grinds.
-And for the coconut, we always favor Anthonyโs.
+And for the coconut, I always favor Anthony’s (best taste and texture by a mile!).

 No substituting flours here and the xanthan gum is absolutely necessary.
 And, if possible, weigh your ingredients for consistent results.

-We layered this keto deep-dish pizza with a generous helping of mozzarella, followed by our marinara sauceย (make sure it’s very thick), ribboned zucchini, caramelized onions, more marinara sauce, more mozzarella, and pepperoni.
-Boom!ย ๐ฅ
+I layered this keto deep-dish pizza with a generous helping of mozzarella, followed by my marinara sauce (make sure it’s very thick), ribboned zucchini, caramelized onions, more marinara sauce, more mozzarella, and pepperoni.
+Boom! 💥

 Having said that, feel free to fill it up with whatever floats your boat.
-Think ground beef, chorizo, sautรฉed peppers… endless possibilities await!
+Think ground beef, chorizo, sautéed peppers… endless possibilities await!

 Gluten Free & Keto Deep Dish Pizza